-Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Initial Coverage Coverage Gap Catastrophic Stage Stage Stage Coverage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
+Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Stage Initial Coverage Stage Coverage Gap Stage Catastrophic Coverage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
 You begin in this stage when you fill your first prescription of the year.
 During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,020.
+During this stage, your out-of-pocket costs for Select Insulins will be \$35 per month.
+You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,430.
 (Details are in Section 5 of this chapter.)
-For Tier 1 generic drugs, you pay either the same copayment as in the Initial Coverage Stage or 25% of the costs, whichever is lower.
-For Tier 1 brand name drugs and Tier 3 brand name oral antidiabetic medications, the Manufacturer's Drug Discount amount of 70% is applied to the Initial Coverage Stage copayment.
+For Tier 1 generic drugs and Tier 3 generic oral anti-diabetic medications, you pay the same copayment as in the Initial Coverage Stage.
+For Tier 1 brand name drugs and Tier 3 brand name oral anti-diabetic medications, the Manufacturer's Drug Discount amount of 70% is applied to the Initial Coverage Stage copayment.
+During this stage, your out-of-pocket costs for Select Insulins will be \$35 per month.
 For other drugs, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 25% of the costs for generic drugs.
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,350.
+You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$7,050.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
-During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2020).
+During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2022).
 (Details are in Section 7 of this chapter.)

-SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB")
+SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in

+Section 3.1 We send you a monthly summary called the Part D Explanation of Benefits (the "Part D EOB")